 What is the best way to study for the Illinois permit test?

-Although the IL driver’s handbook is the source of truth when it comes to writing the Texas permit test, it can be confusing to study from it.
+Although the IL driver’s handbook is the source of truth when it comes to writing the Illinois permit test, it can be confusing to study from it.
 Our FREE IL DMV Practice Tests contain questions that are 100% accurate and based on the driver’s manual.
 We break down the topics into 13 easy to understand practice tests.
 Focus on road signs, speeding limits, traffic violations, defensive driving techniques and proper yielding situations.
 And whenever you answer a question, you tell you WHY on the spot so you won’t make the same mistake again.
 When you done studying the individual topics, take our FREE IL DMV marathon test and IL DMV permit test simulator to assess your readiness for the real test.
 Remember, you can take our prep tests as many times as you want until you are 100% ready.

 Is driver’s education required in order to get an Illinois learner’s permit?

 - If you are under 17 and 3 months, you need 30 hours of classroom training and 6 hours of in-car driving instruction in a state-approved driver’s education course.